bcgov/NotifyBC/docs/docs/getting-started/overview.md

 API requests to _NotifyBC_ can be either anonymous or authenticated.
 As alluded in [Request Types](#request-types) above, _NotifyBC_ supports following authentication strategies

 1. ip whitelisting
+2. client certificate
-2. Access token associated with an builtin admin user
+3. access token associated with an builtin admin user
-3. OpenID Connect (OIDC)
+4. OpenID Connect (OIDC)
-4. CA SiteMinder
+5. CA SiteMinder

 Authentication is performed in above order.
 Once a request passed an authentication strategy, the rest strategies are skipped.
 A request that failed all authentication strategies is anonymous.